SolOpizzi/SolOpizzi/README.md

 📚 I have a Bachelor's Degree in Computer Science with Business Studies from the Universidad de Buenos Aires.\
 📚 I have a Master Degree in Information Systems from the Universidad de Buenos Aires.\
+🌱 I’m currently learning Web Development and other programming languages.\
 🌟 Main languages: C#.\
-🌱 I’m currently learning Web Development and other programming languages.\
 📝 I have a strong interest in Data Science and Artificial Intelligence.\
-:technologist: I love using Software as a solution for every Problem.\
+:technologist:
 :nerd_face: Always learning new things.\
-:thinking: I’m currently open for a new job opportunity.\
+:thinking: I'm a curious and challenge oriented person looking forward to kick-off my career.\
 📫 How to reach me **sol.opizzi98@gmail.com**.

  :high_brightness: <b>Special quality:</b> <br>